rupalsaxena/ImageText-to-Speech/README.md

 ![img](https://github.com/rupalsaxena/ImageText-to-Speech/blob/main/plots/workflow.png)

-For each mode, we have developed a jupyter notebook to provide a more interactive overview of our workflow.
+For each mode, we have developed a jupyter notebook to provide a more interactive overview of our study.

 ## Scene-Text Detection
 For Scene-Text Detection, we have used [TextOCR dataset](https://textvqa.org/textocr/).
 Please download the data from [here](https://uzh-my.sharepoint.com/personal/konstantina_timoleon_uzh_ch/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fkonstantina%5Ftimoleon%5Fuzh%5Fch%2FDocuments%2F3rd%20Semester%2FEssentials%20in%20Text%20and%20Speech%20Processing%2Fscene%5Ftext%5Fdetection%5Fdata&ga=1).